 In 1880s Hawaii, a “giant insect” was eaten to extinction.
 No photographs and specimens remain, but the beast was probably a katydid, so it might have looked something like this:

-In the last few years, people in Europe and America have started eating insects as a regular part of their diet.
-There are plenty of reasons to do this – insects are an exciting and versatile ingredient, they tend to be high in protein, fibre, calcium and a range of other micronutrients, and they offer a powerful solution to food security.
+In the last few years, some people in Europe and America have started eating insects as a regular part of their diet.
+There are plenty of reasons to do this – insects are an exciting and versatile ingredient, they tend to be high in protein, fibre, calcium and a range of other micronutrients, and they offer a compelling solution to food security.

 A huge pull factor for many of these consumers are the range of environmental benefits that come with eating insects.
 Insects are remarkably efficient at converting feed into edible weight.
 They also don’t require pastures, which means less deforestation, soil erosion and habitat clearance.
 Insects also demand drastically less water, and are not fussy about what you feed them.